Where Should I Live?

 Should I move to a new city with a friend?

-Moving to a new city with a friend is a good way to ensure that you’ll have someone to spend time with once you move.
-Just make sure you’re on the same page about what you want in a city before you take the plunge.
+Moving to a new city with a friend can be a good way to ensure that you’ll have someone to spend time with once you move.
+Just make sure you’re on the same page before you sign a lease, particularly if you plan to live together.

 What is the most bike-friendly city in the U.S.?